 Under Vesuvius, scientists have detected a tear in the African plate.
 This "slab window" allows heat from the Earth's mantle layer to melt the rock of the African plate building up pressure that causes violent explosive eruptions.
 In the past, Mount Vesuvius has had a roughly 20-year eruption cycle, but the last serious eruption was in 1944.

 Mount Vesuvius destroyed the city of Pompeii, a city south of Rome, in A.D.
 79 in about 25 hours, according to History.
 Because the city was buried so quickly by volcanic ash, the site is a well-preserved snapshot of life in a Roman city.
 We even have a detailed account of the disaster recorded by Pliny the Younger, who interviewed survivors and recorded events in a letter to his friend Tacitus.
 [Related: Pompeii 'Wall Posts' Reveal Ancient Social Networks]

 Pompeii was established in 600 B.C. and was slowly recovering from a major earthquake that rocked the city in February of A.D.
 62. The shallow quake, originating beneath Mount Vesuvius, had caused major damage to the springs and piping that provided the city's water.
 Reconstruction was being carried out on several temples and public buildings.
-The historian, Seneca, recorded that the quakes lasted for several days and also heavily damaged the town of Herculaneum and did minor damage to the city of Naples before subsiding.
+Seneca, a historian, recorded that the quakes lasted for several days and also heavily damaged the town of Herculaneum and did minor damage to the city of Naples before subsiding.
 The major quake was followed by several minor shakes throughout the following years.
 [Image Gallery: Pompeii's Toilets]